IN THE PUBLIC EYE: Mahogany Run Golf Course in St. Thomas, U.S. Virgin Islands.

 DIRECTOR OF GOLF: Nevin Phillips.

-Then comes the most difficult hole on the course, a 560-yard par-5 to a shallow green guarded by a pond that covers the last 80 yards.
-There also is out of bounds beyond the green, which slopes from front to back.
+Then comes the most difficult hole on the course, a 560-yard par-5, which plays to a shallow green guarded by a pond that covers the last 80 yards, with out of bounds beyond a green that slopes from front to back.

 Players who negotiate the stretch without a penalty shot are awarded a certificate that reads, "I Survived the Devil's Triangle."